dvd42/Bex/README.md

 4. [Explaining in Style: Training a GAN to explain a classifier in StyleSpace](https://arxiv.org/abs/2104.13369) (StylEx)
 5. [Explaining Machine Learning Classifiers through Diverse Counterfactual Explanations](https://arxiv.org/abs/1905.07697) (DiCE)
 6. [Inverse Classification for Comparison-based Interpretability in Machine Learning](https://arxiv.org/abs/1712.08443) (Growing Spheres)
+7. An oracle with access to the correlated and causal attributes (IS)

 The benchmark includes different setting by modifying the number of correlated